 - Kernicterus (mismanaged jaundice)

-Such birth injuries are typically caused by negligence on the part of the attending physician or members of the medical staff.
+Such birth injuries are often caused by negligence on the part of the attending physician or members of the medical staff.
 If you suspect that your child suffers from intellectual and developmental disabilities as a result of pediatric medical malpractice, our attorneys at Reiter & Walsh, P.C. can help.
-Even if years have passed since the injuries occurred, our attorneys are usually able to build a case.

 Legal Help for Intellectual and Developmental Disabilities from Birth Injury

-When an infant sustains a birth injury that results in intellectual and developmental disabilities (sometimes referred to as I/DD or intellectual impairments), the family may face lifelong challenges to provide constant care for that child.
+When an infant sustains a birth injury that results in intellectual and developmental disabilities, the family may face lifelong challenges to provide care for that child.
 In some cases, the condition is noticeable almost immediately after birth, but other times, it may not be realized for years.
 If medical malpractice or negligence played a role in causing your child’s condition, you may be entitled to compensation.